wdmg/yii2-search/README.md

     ?>

 # Status and version [in progress development]
-* v.1.0.5 - Added ignored patterns
+* v.1.0.5 - Added ignored patterns, URL for snippets as closure object
 * v.1.0.4 - Added drop search index and rebuild from dashboard
 * v.1.0.3 - Added drop search index and rebuild from console